code-mc/servicetask/readme.md

 // task ID to register a callback.
 So always hold on to your task ID (see example). void register(Context c, String task_id, ServiceTaskCallback<Type2> callback)
 ```

+If you end up nesting your `ServiceTask` implementation inside e.g. your `Activity` class you HAVE to make it `static public` otherwise it won't play nice with the used reflection.

 #### `ServiceTaskPojo`